 Now, my day starts with a bearable wakeup alarm, a super-powder smoothie or caffeine fix and whatever is on the menu for breakfast before I drop my husband to work.

-What Does a Perth Copywriter Do?
+What Does a Copywriter in Perth Do?

 Contrary to what people often assume copywriters don’t write physical content all day.